Take care of yourself, balance your life.

 Mental Health Benefits for Veterans

 Sault Sainte Marie has a Community Based Outreach Clinic for US Veterans.
 Their contact information is as follows: 509 Osborn Blvd, Suite 306 Phone: 906-253-9383.
+There is also a 24-Hour Mental Health Hotline you are encouraged to call, if needed:: 1-800-273-8255.
 If you would like more assistance, please contact Counseling Services.

 The Kenneth J. Shouldice Library has a subscription to Films On-Demand, an online collection of over 6,000 videos.
 It is free to view these films by following the link "Films On-Demand" located near the bottom of the library website: